 They enjoy hanging out in groups and are not comfortable being alone for a long-time.

-On their travels, ESTJs enjoy many different types of travel but favor traditional, group-based experiences like tours and cruises.
+On their travels, ESTJs enjoy many diverse types of travel but favor traditional, group-based experiences like tours and cruises.

 ISFJs are quiet but intensely loyal.
 They love to help people.
 As a result, ISFJs make up a significant percentage of people in helping professions like medicine and social work.
 Known for their generosity, they also are more inclined than most other personality types to be volunteers.

-ESFPs are spontaneous and can be melodramatic at time.
+ESFPs are spontaneous and can be melodramatic at times.
 They are known as fun-loving and impulsive.

 ESFPs are well suited and enjoy traveling, particularly in luxury.
 They may, if not careful, spend a lot of money while traveling to get the most fun from their adventures.